Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Eureka’s ergonomic standing desk converter is designed to take the ordinary office desk and turn it into an option standing desk.
 It’s a great alternative to 10 of the best standing desks.

-Here’s where Eureka’s desk comes in strong: It offers plenty of sturdy space and allows you to adjust the desk converter to find the ideal angle, or return it down to a more sittable position.
-These types of desk converters are useful when more than one person share a workspace, when a workspace is used for both standing activities (think drafting or more active design) and sitting, or when you just want to get off your feet for a bit.
+Here’s where Eureka’s desk comes in strong: It offers plenty of sturdy space and allows you to adjust the desk converter to find the ideal angle, or return it down to a more suitable position.
+You’ll find the same stability and customization with the Action standing desk, too.
+These types of desk converters are useful when more than one person shares a workspace, when a workspace is used for both standing activities (think drafting or more active design) and sitting, or when you just want to get off your feet for a bit.
 Do you want to convert your desk to standing workstations?
 Read our Duke adjustable standing desk review.

 Price: $369.99Availability: NowModel: DSN-02994-B

-Summary: A large, sturdy standing desk converter ideal for professional who have enough space to use it.
+Summary: A large, sturdy standing desk converter is ideal for professionals who have enough space to use it.

 What We Liked:

 Time to Set Up: 5 minutesTime to Adjust: Seconds

 The first thing you notice about the Eureka standing desk converter is that it means business.
 This isn’t a casual consumer model for elevating a side desk at home – unless you are seriously into your hobbies.

 The converter is 36-inches wide and comes in at 57.3 pounds.
 You will want a clear desk, plenty of room, and an extra pair of arms to set this model up.
 It’s not something a worker can move around or tear down in minutes: the combination of weight and size means that when this converter is placed it’s going to stay there.